Is Your Phone Damaging Your Relationship? 21 Strategies to Take Control.

 Useful and everpresent, our pocket computer is designed for addiction.
 So how is your phone damaging your relationship?
 And what can we do?

-The Sugar Doctor and Kia Handley discuss the impact of phone use in intimate relationships.
+Tara Thomas and Kia Handley discuss the impact of phone use in intimate relationships.

 [Full Transcript Below - Please note this blog is a living piece and is continually updated as this is such an important issue of our times.
 You can download the transcript from the radio show, or read the living document below.]